 - Eat at Commander’s Palace: the food there was amazing for Radhika’s birthday lunch, but the atmosphere couldn’t be beat.
 We sat outside in the courtyard and ate amazing seafood.
 Too hot?
 You can always get one (or more) of their $.25 martinis!

 - Wander around the Lafayette Cemetery, which has tombs that are above ground.
 It’s right across the street from Commander’s Palace and was a fun spot to explore.

 In the evening, we went to City Park, which has gorgeous trees with tons of Spanish moss, botanical and sculpture gardens, and a cute cafe called Morning Call which sells beignets.
-Bettina did a little modeling for us in City Park!
-We ended the evening eating at a restaurant that Radhika really wanted to revisit: The Royal House in the French Quarter.
+We took some portraits of Bettina at City Park and ended the evening eating at a restaurant that Radhika really wanted to revisit: The Royal House in the French Quarter.
 Their chargrilled oysters are amazing, and if you’re a fan of oysters, you should definitely check them out!
 Her personal favorite, though, was dessert at Sucre, which was just around the corner: a lavender hot chocolate!